 The Governing Body has an established Remuneration Committee.
-Members of the Governors' Remuneration Committee include the Chair of the Chair of the Finance and Resources Committee, and at least two other independent or co-opted members.
+Members of the Governors' Remuneration Committee include the Chair of the Governing Body, the Chair of the Finance and Resources Committee, and at least two other independent or co-opted members.
 The Committee co-opts additional members with knowledge of the salaries, terms and conditions of service of senior staff in Higher Education, for example the Chief Human Resources Officer.
 Decisions on remuneration must consider matters of equality, diversity and inclusion with a view to ensuring that there are no biases pertaining to gender or other protected characteristics.
 The Committee will carry out an annual review of senior staff salaries and conditions ensuring that there is a fair, appropriate and justifiable level of remuneration; procedural fairness; and transparency and accountability.
 The University's PRDP (Performance, Review, Development, Plan) process will be utilised to ensure a robust and consistent process for setting objectives and assessing an individual's contribution.
-Key objectives are shared with the Governors' Remuneration purposes.
+Key objectives are shared with the Governors' Remuneration Committee for information purposes.

 In determining appropriate salaries for senior staff, reference will be made to data drawn from the Universities and Colleges Employers Association Senior Staff Remuneration Survey and the Committee of University Chairs' Vice-Chancellor Survey.
 A comparator analysis of senior salary distributions is undertaken.
 While the Universities and Colleges Employers Association has no role in setting senior pay in HE institutions, national pay negotiations will be taken into consideration when determining remuneration for senior post holders.
-The Governors' Remuneration Committee met on 16 October 2020 to determine the pay level for the Vice-Chancellor, taking into account the UCEA and CUC 2020 salary surveys, PRDP outcomes and the national pay negotiations.
-The Vice-Chancellor's total salary agreed from 1 August 2020 is £174,241, the same level as in 2019.
-No pay increase was awarded in 2020.
+The Governors' Remuneration Committee met on 11 October 2021 to determine the pay level for the Vice-Chancellor, taking into account the UCEA and CUC 2020 salary surveys, PRDP outcomes and the national pay negotiations.
+The Vice-Chancellor's total salary agreed from 1 August 2021 is £185,000, the first increase since 2019.
 In line with the CUC Remuneration Code regarding guidance on pay multiples, the Vice-Chancellor's salary is compared with the median pay of all staff within the University.

+2022 2021

-Higher paid employees 2021 2020
+Higher paid employees No. No.

-No. No.

-£100,000 to £104,99 99 2 1
+£100,000 to £104,999 - 2

+£105,000 to £109,999 2 -

+£110,000 to £114,999 - 1

-£110,000 to £114,99 99 1 -
+£115,000 to £119,999 1 -

+£120,000 to £124,999 - 1

-£120,000 to £124,99 99 1 -
+£140,000 to £149,999 1 -

-£170,000 to £174,99 ə9 1 1
+£170,000 to £174,999 - 1

+£185,000 to £189,999 1 -

-5 2
+5 5

-7 Staff costs continued

-2021 2020

-Average staff numbers by major category : No. No.
+7 Staff costs continued Average staff numbers by major category: 2022 No. 2021 No. Academic Administration, support and central services 326 339 308 323 Key management personnel 665 631

-Academic 308 295

-Administration, support and central services 323 318

-631 613

-Key management personnel